ThaUnknown/webtorrent-player/docs/README.md

 - Cast support
 	- All subtitles formats [if burn-in is enabled]
 	- All codecs [even ones unsupported by cast, if burn-in is enabled]
+- Fully client-sided

 \* more information below

 # Browser support
 Firefox is bad.
-I mean, it's good as a browser, but it clearly doesn't want to support webapps, so a lot of firefox functionality is limited, for example it only allows IDB files up to 2.14GB, doesn't support threaded canvas rendering etc. This means you won't be able to play files >2.14GB.
+I mean, it's good as a browser, but it clearly doesn't want to support webapps, so a lot of firefox functionality is limited, for example it only allows IDB files up to 2.14GB meaing you will end up using a lot more RAM, doesn't support threaded canvas rendering etc.

 # Container and codec support
 WebTorrentPlayer uses the browser's built in video player [thanks to [jimmywarting](https://github.com/jimmywarting/webtorrent-server-browser) for this idea] to play back files, this means playback support is browser dependent